xianlinbox/daily_practise/aws-solution-architect/monitor.md

 event schema registry and versioned to understand the schema of events

 Resource based policy to allow diff accounts publish to event bus

+support run schedule based on rule: Rules that run at a regular rate/run at specific times

 # X-Ray: